pgrimaud/instagram-user-feed/README.md

 ## Information
 Easily fetch your or any Instagram feed without OAuth for PHP

+## Features

+- Fetch profile data of user
+- Fetch medias of user
+- Fetch stories of user
+- Fetch highlights stories of user (WIP)

 **⚠️ Version ^5.0 is no more maintained.**

 ## Version ^6.0